concord-workflow/mica/docs/index.md

 - `region` -- optional, use specific AWS region.
 If not set then the region specified in the `AWS_REGION` environment variable will be used;
 - `secretRef` -- optional, use AWS credentials from a Concord secret.
 If not set then the `DefaultCredentialsProvider` will be used.
-See below for an example.
+See below for an example;
+- `endpoint` -- optional, overrides the S3 endpoint URI.

 Example of using Concord secrets for authentication: